-- Class A consists of Jon M. Montgomery, whose term will expire at the Annual Meeting; - Class B consists of H. David Sherman, Rashida La Lande and Angela Strand, whose terms will expire at the 2024 annual meeting of stockholders; and - Class C consists of Gregory Poilasne, Ted Smith and Kenji Yodose, whose terms will expire at the 2025 annual meeting of stockholders.
+- Class A consists of Jon M. Montgomery, whose term will expire at our 2025 annual meeting of stockholders; - Class B consists of H. David Sherman and Angela Strand, whose terms will expire at our 2026 annual meeting of stockholders; and - Class C consists of Gregory Poilasne and Ted Smith, whose terms will expire at the Annual Meeting.